kragen/derctuo/markdown/merkle-ropes.md

 course of adding several leafnodes.
 And I think the amount of work we do per leafnode will gradually increase, but only logarithmically.
 I haven’t worked out the reality yet.
-Each new leafnode might include some logarithmically large set of pointers to segments it's merging and cursor positions in them, and a chunk of merged data.
+Each new leafnode might include some logarithmically large set of pointers to segments it’s merging and cursor positions in them, and a chunk of merged data.

 What does this have to do with blockchains?
 Well, you could plausibly